superdesk/superdesk-planning/README.md

 * PLANNING_SEND_NOTIFICATION_FOR_SELF_ASSIGNMENT
     * Defaults to false
     * If true, sends a notification to a user on creating an assignment that is assigned to themselves
+* PLANNING_JSON_ASSIGNED_INFO_EXTENDED
+    * Defaults to `false`
+    * If `true`, it will add to planning JSON output additional info for coverages like assigned desk name/email and assigned user name/email.

 ### Authoring Config
 * PLANNING_CHECK_FOR_ASSIGNMENT_ON_PUBLISH